 Part of the Dartry Mountains, Ben Bulben is a unique and iconic mountain to see in Ireland.
 The hike itself isn’t the hardest, though it might not be ideal for very young children or people with impaired mobility.

-Pack your hiking shoes, take plenty of water and head out to see the views from the very top. the forest walk is just amazing too. 🌲
+Pack your hiking shoes, take plenty of water and head out to see the views from the very top. the forest walk is just amazing too.
+If you love hikes, you’ll easily find this one of the best places in Ireland to explore (by foot).

 19.)
 See The Burren & Poulnabrone Dolmen